archiejs/boiler-archiejs-express-mongo-redis/README.md

 Run the testcases, `npm run test`

-NOTE: run the app before running testcases in a separate window
+NOTE: run the app before running testcases in a separate terminal.

-## See dummy frontend (for demo purpose)
+## See dummy frontend

 Open on browser, `http://localhost:3000/`